-Below is a list of psychologists and social workers who participate on our trauma team and may be especially good matches for survivors of traumatic experiences of all kinds, including sexual or other physical violence, harassment, or discrimination.
-Keep in mind that if your situation is urgent and a particular counselor with whom you would like to work is not immediately available it is generally not wise delaying in seeking assistance.
-Rather it is best to initiate treatment with a counselor who is more immediately available; you are always welcome to transfer to a different counselor at a later date.
+If your situation is urgent and a particular counselor with whom you would like to work is not immediately available, it is generally not recommended to delay seeking assistance.
+Rather, it is best to initiate treatment with a counselor who is more immediately available; you are always welcome to transfer to a different counselor at a later date.

-Rachel has well over twenty-five years’ experience working with trauma survivors with a specialty in sexual assault, sexual abuse, partner violence, and lesbian, gay, bisexual, and transgender issues.
-A longtime advisor to the Barnard Columbia Rape Crisis/Anti-Violence Support Center, she currently offers a group for Women Survivors of Sexual Abuse at CPS.
-She is a recipient of the RC/AVSC "Heroine Award" "as a trailblazer in the Anti-Violence movement who not only shaped our community at Columbia, but has changed the course of history”.
+Rachel has well over twenty-five years of experience working with trauma survivors with a specialty in sexual assault, sexual abuse, partner violence, and lesbian, gay, bisexual and transgender issues.
+A longtime advisor to the Barnard Columbia Rape Crisis/Anti-Violence Support Center, she currently offers a group for Women Survivors of Sexual Abuse at Counseling and Psychological Services.
+She is a recipient of the "Heroine Award" from the Rape Crisis/Anti-Violence Support Center.
+The award identified her "as a trailblazer in the anti-violence movement who not only shaped our community at Columbia, but has changed the course of history.”
 Rachel is a member the International Society for Traumatic Stress Studies.

-Addette’s professional interests and experience include the psychological effects of trauma, the mental health of people of color, and the integration of psychodynamically informed therapy with mindfulness-based practices, and couples and gender issues.
-She has trained in Mindfulness-Based Stress Reduction (MBSR) and facilitates a mindfulness group here on campus.
+Addette’s professional interests and experience include the psychological effects of trauma, the mental health of people of color, the integration of psychodynamically informed therapy with mindfulness-based practices, and couples and gender issues.
+She has trained in mindfulness-based stress reduction.

 Patricia's professional interests include integrative treatment approaches to trauma, minority mental health, depression and anxiety, and addictions.
 She is a member of the International Society for Traumatic Stress Studies.
 Patricia is proficient in Korean.